 - Ellen MacArthur Foundation.
 We are a member of the Ellen MacArthur Foundation Circular Economy 100 USA, which connects organizations that are rejecting the traditional linear economy in favor of a self-sustaining circular economy.
 This network brings together a diverse set of stakeholders to encourage collaboration on issues related to sustainability.
 The Ellen MacArthur Foundation advised us on the methodology used to create our proprietary Sustainability Calculator, which quantifies the greenhouse gasses, energy output and water usage offset by the most popular items consigned on our platform. - United Nations Climate Change's Fashion Industry Charter for Climate Action.
 In April 2019, we became the first company in the resale industry to join the UN Climate Change's Fashion Industry Charter for Climate Action, which aims to limit global warming within the fashion industry and inspire climate action.
 The Charter endeavors to achieve a 30% reduction in carbon emissions in the fashion industry by 2030 and net-zero emissions by 2050.
-We are helping to create a clear path to achieve the actions outlined in the Charter by joining the Charter's working group on promoting broader climate action. - National Consignment Day.
+We are helping to create a clear path to achieve the actions outlined in the Charter by joining the Charter's working group on promoting broader climate action.

+- National Consignment Day.
 We founded National Consignment Day as a national recognition day that occurs on the first Monday of October.
 National Consignment Day celebrates the positive impact consigning has on the environment.
 Each year we create a National Consignment Day campaign as an opportunity to encourage people to consign. - Brand partnerships.
-Our partnership with Stella McCartney demonstrates our value in the luxury ecosystem and encourages consignment by giving a credit to consignors to be applied to a new purchase when they consign a Stella McCartney item.
+Our partnership with Stella McCartney demonstrates our value in the luxury ecosystem and encourages consignment by giving a credit to consignors to be applied to a new purchase when they consign a Stella McCartney item. - Sustainability Calculator.

-Sustainability Calculator.
 In 2018, we launched our Sustainability Calculator on National Consignment day as a tool to quantify the positive impact consignment has on the planet.
 This calculator, vetted by sustainability experts, focused solely on women's apparel and measured the impact of 3.2 million items of women's clothing items consigned to The RealReal since inception.
 In 2018, we estimate that our environmental savings since inception equated to 87 million driving miles in greenhouse gas emissions and energy savings and 329 million liters of water.
+This equals a savings of 3,494 trips by car around the world or 1.39 billion eight-ounce glasses of water.